JKhawaja/JKhawaja.github.io/_posts/2017-9-15-Version-Driven-Development-Testing.md

 We are testing for the existence of or the lacking of certain properties.

-- `Unitary`: properties of a single code object (where code object is something like e.g. a function)
+- `Unitary`: properties of a single code object (where code object is something like e.g., a function)
     + obviously, these tests always will be "intra-"
     + Unitary is not necessarily synonymous with the commonly known "Unit" test (discussed later).
 Although, the two are likely to be heavily correlated in a test suite.
-- `Compositional`: properties of a composition of code objects (e.g.  a test that calls a sequence of code objects in a particular order)
+- `Compositional`: properties of a composition of code objects (e.g.,  a test that calls a sequence of code objects in a particular order)
     + `Intra-Compositional`: code objects from the same internal package composed.
     + `Inter-Compositional`: code objects from different packages composed.
 - `Relational`: properties of the relationship between code objects
     + `Intra-Relational` properties for relationships between two code objects inside a single internal package, and `Inter-Relational` properties for two code objects located in different internal packages.
-    + `Differential`: properties of a relationship that define how two code objects are different (e.g. a test for redundancy)
+    + `Differential`: properties of a relationship that define how two code objects are different (e.g., a test for redundancy)
-    + `Intersective`: properties of a relationship that define how two code objects must remain similar (e.g. to guarantee that they agree on certain values)
+    + `Intersective`: properties of a relationship that define how two code objects must remain similar (e.g., to guarantee that they agree on certain values)
-        * `Indempotence`: is an example of an intersective property of the relationship between a code object and any n-self-composition of itself.
+        * `Idempotence`: is an example of an intersective property of the relationship between a code object and any n-self-composition of itself.

 It might also be useful to differentiate between: